ellipinnock/2014-02-03-TGAC/lessons/thw-shell/tutorial.md

 This directory contains all of the material for this boot camp.
 Now move to the directory containing the data for the shell tutorial:

-    cd shell
+    cd lessons/thw-shell

 If you enter the `cd` command by itself, you will return to the home directory.
-Try this, and then navigate back to the `shell` directory.
+Try this, and then navigate back to the `thw-shell` directory.

 ### Arguments